🧭 Introduction: Why You Need an SEO Glossary

 Link Building

-The process of getting other websites to link to your site.
-It’s a key part of SEO.
+The process of getting other websites to link to your content.
+Critical for improving authority and search engine trust.

 Local SEO